 - Taking a sector-leading approach to community involvement in DGHP’s activities

-- Continuously improving our housing services, resulting in high levels of tenant satisfaction (90%+) in our 2011 and 2013/14 large-scale tenant surveys
+- Continuously improving our housing services, resulting in high levels of tenant satisfaction in our large-scale tenant surveys

-- Beginning a new programme of work to bring about long-term changes to our tenant communication and customer care
+- Begin a new programme of work to bring about long-term changes to our tenant communication and customer care

-- Improving access to our housing and the sustainability of new tenancies
+- Improve access to our housing and the sustainability of new tenancies

-- Considering strategic options for DGHP’s lower demand housing
+- Consider strategic options for DGHP’s lower demand housing

-- Improving customer satisfaction with the repairs service and re-let standards for empty houses, alongside a number of repairs pilot projects in rural areas.
+- Improve customer satisfaction with the repairs service and re-let standards for empty houses, alongside a number of repairs pilot projects in rural areas.